jphaugla/redisEnterpriseVault/README.md

 * Can control which terraform pieces are built using the variable in this file terrafrom/ansible-gke/gke-test/vars/main.yml
 * terraform destroy has issues.
 Manual deletion of gke cluster is often needed as destroy fails
+#### General notes
+There are several locations for paramaters.
+* The first is in *terraform/test/main.tf*
+* The second is in *terrafrom/ansible-gke/gke-test/vars/main.yml*
+* The other note is that terraform parameters are copied to the ansible environment in *terraform/provisioning.tf*

 ### Run manually